How to start a blog and get followers

 WordPress is one of the most popular blogging platforms powering about 30.4% of all websites in the world [SOURCE]

-You should know that there is two version of WordPress; wordpress.com and wordpress.org.
+You should know that there is two versions of WordPress; wordpress.com and wordpress.org.
 Most newcomers don’t understand the difference, so they tend to choose the wrong one, let me explain;

 The one major difference between WordPress.com and WordPress.org is who’s actually hosting your website.